shanvimahida/shanvimahida.github.io/index.md

 - I’m open to multiple medical positions and topics such as genetics, psychology, neurology, and pediatrics

 ### Contact Me!
-I love talking to people who are involved in healthcare and students who are on similar paths - feel free to reach out and connect to my email:shanvi.mahida@gmail.com
+I love talking to people who are involved in healthcare and students who are on similar paths - feel free to reach out and connect to my email: shanvi.mahida@gmail.com